-Drake’s Longterm Plans With Jennifer Lopez — Will They Get Married In The Future?
+Drake’s Long-Term Plans With Jennifer Lopez — Will They Get Married In The Future?

 It’s unclear when Jennifer plans to drop her new album but, as revealed on her Instagram page, it’ll be seeing a release date in the following months to come.

-As for her relationship with Drake, sources are convinced that the romance stands the chance of being a longterm union.
+As for her relationship with Drake, sources are convinced that the romance stands the chance of being a long-term union.
 Considering how in love the twosome is with one another, there’s no reason to believe that the couple wouldn’t end up getting married.

 [Featured Image by Kevin Winter/Getty Images]